Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you. (1 Thessalonians 5:16-18)

-My gut reaction when I read this scripture is, “What?!!?
+My gut reaction when I read this scripture is, “What?
 Pray without ceasing?
-How am I supposed to do that?”
+How am I supposed to do that?
+Am I supposed to pray every second of every day?”

 Because let’s face it, life is busy.
 We’ve got meetings to attend, kids pretending to be monkeys climbing all over us, yards that are beginning to resemble rainforests, school projects to complete, and a million other things going on.
 How in the world are we supposed to do all these things and also pray without ceasing?

 I tend to compartmentalize my prayer life.
 It’s the thing I do in the morning while I read my Bible and when I really need God’s help with something.
 But that’s not praying without ceasing.
-How am I supposed to pray without ceasing while in the middle of a pastoral meeting?
+How am I supposed to pray without ceasing while in the middle of a Bible study?
 That could look kind of weird if you ask me.

 “Stephen, what do you think about this?”

 “Huh?
 Oh sorry, I was just praying without ceasing.
-Could you start over and I’ll try to pray and listen at the same time.”
+Could you start over and I’ll try to pray and listen at the same time.
+It’s tough to pray without ceasing.”

 Recently I read some helpful words regarding this scripture.
 The great theologian Charles Hodge said: